 Amazon Web Services markets itself as a "secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow."
 As companies move to AWS for their cloud storage needs, they’ll have the opportunity to increase their productivity and reliability as long as they maintain best practices for cloud security.

-If you’re getting ready to move your data to Amazon Web Services or already have, here are seven best practices for AWS we recommend to get the most out of your cloud security.
+Here are seven best practices for Amazon Web Services we recommend to get the most out of your cloud security.

 Imagine you have a very specific file structure set up in the cloud, complete with categorical folders that are protected by different levels of permission.
 You know that all company sales data should go in a specific folder, but a coworker, though meaning well, doesn’t know and decides to transfer sales data to a different, unprotected folder.
 Chaos ensues.